lubomirblazekcz/tely/README.md

 # <img src="./public/favicons/favicon-32x32.png" alt="Logo"> Tely
 This app is small personal project written in Vue.js and Express.js and it's basically a very simplified alternative to Sonar.<br/>
 Keep track of your favorites TV shows in one place from your phone.
-Uses mix of TVDB, qBittorrent and Plex API's in one web app.<br/>
+Uses mix of TVDB, qBittorrent and Plex API's.<br/>
 What the app does?
 Shows you upcoming and aired episodes in one location.
 You can find releases and send it to qBittorrent client.
 You can also sync it with Plex.

 ### What you need